hujhax/austin-improv-wiki/Shows/Kaleidoscope.md

 Each performance was double-billed with a set from [[Troupes/Collective Alibi|Collective Alibi]].

 ### Press Blurb
-A press blurb from their facebook event page: <blockquote>Featuring a cast of six of ColdTowne Theater’s sharpest improvisers, *Kaleidoscope* is an improvised comedy show unlike any other currently playing in Austin.
-Inspired by a structure originated at the Upright Citizens Brigade Theater, Kaleidoscope blends three unique audience suggestions into a single experience developed and executed right before your eyes.
-This elite team will first build a compelling comedic world in the vein of *Louie* before tearing through that world in a series of fast and funny scenes with the energy and sensibility of *30 Rock*. </blockquote>
+A press blurb from their facebook event page:
+> Featuring a cast of six of ColdTowne Theater’s sharpest improvisers, *Kaleidoscope* is an improvised comedy show unlike any other currently playing in Austin.
+Inspired by a structure originated at the Upright Citizens Brigade Theater, Kaleidoscope blends three unique audience
+> suggestions into a single experience developed and executed right before your eyes.
+This elite team will first build a compelling comedic world in the vein of *Louie* before tearing through that world in a series of fast and funny scenes with the energy and sensibility of *30 Rock*.

 ## History
 The show ran on Thursdays at 8:30pm at [[Theatres/Coldtowne Theater|Coldtowne Theater]] in May 2014.